ocaml-flambda/flambda-backend/jane/doc/extensions/_02-unboxed-types/block-indices.md

 While from the perspective of the layout, deepening an index simply entails "moving to a subtree," deepening the native representation is more involved.
-Below, we show the different cases of deepening the native representation of an index.
+Below, we show the different cases to consider.
 Note that:
 - The "left" and "right" of an element refers to the layout, *not* the native representation.
 - `o1` and `g1` refer to the offset and gap of the index before deepening (light